+'''

 field_name [(key_name)]

 '''

-{\tt Properties} - refers to entire Properties field, processing all keys in the map

 '''

-'''
+Properties - refers to entire Properties field, processing all keys in the map

 Properties('key1') - process key 'key1' (maps that do not have a 'key1' are

 ignored)

 '''

-'''

-Properties('key1', 'key2') - process keys 'key1' and 'key2'
+Properties ('key1', 'key2') - process keys 'key1' and 'key2'

-'''

-When issuing queries, one specific Map field, Properties, can be omitted, allowing the Property keys (i.e., custom fields) to be referenced directly.
+When issuing queries referencing one specific Properties field key, Properties can be omitted, allowing the Property keys (i.e., custom fields) to be referenced directly.
 For instance, Get Event Fields EventName, MyProp is interpreted as: Get Event Fields EventName, Property('MyProp') As 'MyProp'.
 However, there are certain situations where the Property qualifier must be used: